Fast and optimal generation of entanglement in bosonic Josephson junctions: Abstract

 \section{Abstract}

-We use an exact quantum phase model to study the dynamical generation of particle-entanglement in a system composed by two weekly-coupled and interacting Bose-Einstein condensates.
-We show that linear coupling can accelerate the creation of entanglement with respect to the well known one-axis twisting model where coupling is absent.
-This provides an analytical understanding of the recent experimental results of W. M\"ussel et al. {\it Phys.
-Rev. A} {\bf 92}, 023603 (2015).
+We use an exact quantum phase model to study the dynamical generation of particle-entanglement in a bosonic Josephson junction composed by two coupled and interacting Bose-Einstein condensates.
+Using analytical arguments, we show that linear coupling can accelerate the creation of entanglement with respect to the well known one-axis twisting model where coupling is absent.
+Furthermore, with a numerical analysis of optimal control schemes, we identify the optimal parameters for the fast generation of metrologically useful entanglement on short time scales: the optimal evolution is generated for a specific ratio between the coupling and the interaction strength.